vrandall66/front-end-submissions-public/1703/mod-4/byob/COLE-CIARA.md

 * Weird that post breweries is plural and [delete brewery is singular](https://github.com/buji405/byob/blob/master/src/router.js#L18-L19)

 * If you're only going to support passing the token in as a [header](https://github.com/buji405/byob/blob/master/src/controllers/AuthController.js#L4) you should be a bit more explicit about that in your documentation.
 The only way I can tell that from [here](https://github.com/buji405/byob/blob/master/Docs/postnewbrew.md) is in the final example at the bottom of the page.

-* Curious how [this](https://github.com/buji405/byob/blob/master/src/controllers/BreweriesController.js#L9-L15) works without a query param.
-If I just do a GET to `/api/v1/breweries` nothing is returned.
-What if I wanted to have multiple query params?
-Filter by name and city?
-The URL would (and should) be valid, even if there would be no results, but this reads as if it will only handle a single query param and immediately return something.
-I can't test this because there is no data on your production database.

 * More common just to return a [204 here](https://github.com/buji405/byob/blob/master/src/controllers/BreweriesController.js#L54-L57) rather than all this data.